Statistics

 3. For the third work term: 11.0 credits.

-For information on fees, status in Co-op programs, and certification of completion of Co-op programs, see Section 6B.5 of this Calendar.
+For information on fees, status in Co-op programs, and certification of completion of Co-op programs, see the Co-operative Programs section of this Calendar.

 Statistics Programs